Move in Day Information

 - Two wardrobes (or closets) with top storage and two chests of drawers

 - Carpeted floors

-- Each floor has a lounge and a kitchen (with microwave and toaster).
+- Each floor has a lounge and a kitchen (with microwave).
 Some have prayer or study rooms.

 What should I bring with me?